kks219hyunju/whatever/ADALM-PLUTO.md

 **When MATLAB direct you to install v0.31, only install v0.31 when you have outdated firmware.
 Cannot guarantee if PLUTO Radio and MATLAB will work outdated verisons of firmware**

+**MAKE SURE THAT RADIO DOES NOT LOSE POWER WHILE UPDATING THE FIRMWARE, ONCE RADIO LOSE POWER DURING FIRMWARE UPDATE WILL RESULT IN BRICKING YOUR RADIO**

 ## Operation of FM Radio

 Upon completion of installing ADALM-PLUTO Toolbox, there will be multiple examples of codes for this Radio.